LNshuti/meta-labelling-architecture/README.md

 **Models taken into consideration:**
 ------------------------------------

-A. Moving Average Crossover Stragegy: When the short term moving average crosses above the long term moving average, that indicates a positive trend, and hence a buy.
+* Moving Average Crossover Stragegy: When the short term moving average crosses above the long term moving average, that indicates a positive trend, and hence a buy.
 If it crosses from the top down, it is a short signal.

-B. Minervini Trend Filter
+* Minervini Trend Filter

-C. Hedgefundie's Ultimate Adventure
+* Hedgefundie's Ultimate Adventure

-D. Antonacci Dual Momentum
+* Antonacci Dual Momentum

-E. Radge ADX Day Trade
+* Radge ADX Day Trade

-F. Radge BBO
+* Radge BBO

-G. Radge Weekend Trend Trader
+* Radge Weekend Trend Trader

-H. Bensdorp books
+* Bensdorp books

-I. Connors' 7 day high/low
+* Connors' 7 day high/low

 **Figure 1.
 Meta Labeling Architecture See third reference for additional details.**